Offbeat Hill Stations In West Bengal

 Mirik – Hill Stations West Bengal

 The beautiful Mirik hill station is nestled in the hills of Darjeeling District, West Bengal.
 Its name is derived from Lepcha, an ancient language in which it was pronounced Mir-Yok.
 This means “a place burned by fire”.
 Tourists love Mirik for its natural beauty, pleasant climate, and easy access.
 And, the most popular attraction in this hill station is Sumendu Lake, which is surrounded by the garden Savitri Pushpaudyan.
+Here is the detailed guide to the 7 Best Places To Visit in Mirik.
 These make Mirik one of the offbeat hill stations in West Bengal.

 Read More – 10 Best Travel Booking Websites in India